Imaging & Medical Devices

 Image Analysis and Registration

-Mathematical models are being used to deformably align multimodal images and analyze information to understand disease and therapy responses like Alzheimer’s disease.
+We are applying mathematical models to align multimodal images and extract information from imaging data to understand disease progression and therapeutic responses.

 Novel Imaging Systems

-Novel imaging technologies are being developed at Hopkins BME, including optical endoscopy, molecular imaging, ultrasound, CT, and MRI.
+We are inventing new imaging technologies for optical endoscopy, molecular imaging, ultrasound, X-ray, CT, and MRI.

 Techniques developed through imaging research now allow us to visualize the dynamics of biology from the scale of molecular machines through organ physiology.